Saigon Times Square

-Times Square is a high-rise building in District 1, Ho Chi Minh City, Vietnam.
-This tower is a 40-storey joint tower and features a modern architectural style.
+Saigon Times Square or simply Times Square is a high-rise building in Bến Nghé Ward, District 1, Ho Chi Minh City, Vietnam.
+This building is a 40-storey joint tower and features a modern architectural style.
 Construction costs, invested by Times Square (Vietnam) Investment Joint Stock Company, totals approximately US$125 million.
 The height to the top of the tower is 164 m (538 ft).
-The tower was once the third tallest building in Ho Chi Minh City after Saigon One Tower and Bitexco Financial Tower.
+The tower was once the third tallest building in Ho Chi Minh City after Saigon One Tower and Bitexco Financial Tower before the Vietcombank Tower completed.
 Currently, Saigon Times Square ranks sixth in height in the city and 23rd nationally.

-Times Square hosts The Reverie Saigon, a 286-room Leading Hotels of the World-affiliated luxury hotel, along with 89 service apartments and 11,900 sq meters of office space.
+Times Square hosts The Reverie Saigon, a 286-room Leading Hotels of the World-affiliated luxury 6-star hotel (it is officially recognized as 5-star as laws in Vietnam does not have 6-star classification) along with 89 service apartments and 11,900 sq meters of office space.